 RTL1000 is a protein that inhibits the activation of myelin-reactive T cells, preventing the release of inflammatory cytokines and causing the release of anti-inflammatory cytokines.
-This molecule is related to the pathways studied transdermally (through the skin), discussed earlier.
-A preliminary safety/tolerability dose-finding study of RTL1000 was reported in 2012.
+This molecule is related to the pathways studied transdermally (through the skin), as discussed earlier with peptides.
+A preliminary safety/tolerability dose-finding study of RTL1000 was reported in 2012.76

-SB-683699 (Firategrast) is an oral agent thought to reduce the number of active white blood cells entering the brain via a similar mechanism to Tysabri.
-It had positive results in a placebo-controlled Phase II trial using gadolinium-enhancing lesions as the primary outcome.
+SB-683699 (firategrast) is an oral agent thought to reduce the number of active white blood cells entering the brain via a similar mechanism to Tysabri.
+It had positive results in a placebo-controlled Phase II trial77 using gadolinium-enhancing lesions as the primary outcome.